Friday Fact: Workflow and Trigger expressions can help monitor your Logic Apps.

 For the sake of this Friday Fact, the HTTP call intentionally fails.
 As is common with API calls, unforeseen issues can occur, leading to failures or timeouts.

-Knowing about potential failures, we added a Catch scope, configuring its run-after to activate under specific conditions.
+Knowing about potential failures, we added a Catch scope and configured its run-after to activate under specific conditions.

 The idea is to ensure that this Scope executes only when: